Backbase/azure-angular-i18n/README.md

 Following instructions provided by [Angular docs](https://angular.io/guide/i18n-common-overview), the app is prepared for multiple languages, `en` and `nl`.
 The translation files can be found at `src/locale/`.

-API_ROOT for the app is uses `https://swapi.py4e.com` for local development while we make use of a Lambda function serving us static data regarding list and details of planets.
-Reason why we use the Lambda function was to enable CORS configuration between the function and our app which will be deployed below.
+API_ROOT for the app is uses `https://swapi.py4e.com` for local development while we make use of an Azure Function serving us **static** response regarding list and details of planets in a simulated production environment.
+Enabling CORS on the Azure Function is a pre-requisite to allow the Angular App to communicate with it.

 ### Production builds per locale